 Cognitive Behavior Therapy

 When people experience emotional difficulties, it affects not only them, but also their loved ones.
 The DBT program at CBT California offers services for friends and family members of patients who are struggling with psychological difficulties.
-CBTC offers parent skills training and family consultation sessions to help parents and family members gain support and obtain skills for more effective interactions with their loved one.
+In addition, CBT California offers services such as parent skills training and family consultation sessions to help parents and family members gain support and obtain skills for more effective interactions with their loved one.
 For more information about family services please visit here for more information.

 CBT Treatment Map